briencj/asremlPlus/README.md

 Otherwise, you will need to install its dependencies manually:

-`install.packages(c("dae", "ggplot2", "reshape", "plyr", "dplyr", "stringr", "RColorBrewer", `
-`                   "foreach", "parallel", "doParallel"))`
+`install.packages(c("dae", "devtools", "doParallel", "dplyr", "foreach", "ggplot2",
+"nloptr", "parallel", "qqplotr", `
+`"RColorBrewer", "reshape2", "rlang", "sticky", "stringr"))`

 ## What is does

-It assists in automating the testing of terms in mixed models when `asreml-R` is used to fit the models.
+It assists in automating the selection of terms to include in mixed models when 'asreml-R' is used to fit the models.
 A history of the fitting of a sequence of models is kept in a data frame.
-Procedures are available for choosing models that conform to the hierarchy or marginality principle.
-It can also be used to display, in tables and graphs, predictions obtained from a mixed model using your favourite model fitting functions and to explore differences between predictions.
-As a general rule functions that are methods for `asreml` and `asrtests` objects require `asreml-R`; on the other hand, functions that are methods for `alldiffs` and `data.frame` objects do not require `asreml-R`.
+Procedures are available for choosing models that conform to the hierarchy or marginality principle and for fitting and choosing between two-dimensional spatial models using correlation, natural cubic smoothing spline and P-spline models.
+Having obtained predictions from a linear mixed model using your favourite model fitting functions, it can also be used to compute linear functions and contrasts of predictions, to investigate prediction differences and to plot predictions.
+As a general rule, functions that are methods for `asreml` and `asrtests` objects require `asreml-R`; on the other hand, functions that are methods for `alldiffs` and `data.frame` objects do not require `asreml-R`.

 The use of the package is exemplified in four vignettes: [Wheat.analysis vignette](./vignettes/Wheat.analysis.pdf), [Wheat.infoCriteria vignette](./vignettes/Wheat.infoCriteria.pdf), [Ladybird asreml vignette](./vignettes/Ladybird.asreml.pdf) and [Ladybird lm vignette](./vignettes/Ladybird.asreml.pdf).
 They can be accessed via `vignette(name, package = "asremlPlus")`, where `name` is one of `"Wheat.analysis"`, `"Wheat.infoCriteria"`, `"Ladybird.asreml"` or `"Ladybird.lm"`.